PaulHatcherR3/assignment1/README.md

 cd to CorDapp then type `./gradlew build` will build the flows, client and run some tests.

 ## Running Corda
 cd to CorDapp type `./gradlew deployNodes` to deploy nodes locally.
 This will generate node configs and files and copy them into workflows-java/build/nodes. cd into workflows-java/build/nodes.
-Install at least 8GB of RAM :) then type ./runnodes, this should fire up a notary, and three nodes PartyA, PartyB and PartyC. in the shell you can type `flow list` to see the installed flows.
+Install at least 16GB of RAM :) then type `./runnodes`, this should start a notary, and three nodes PartyA, PartyB and PartyC. in the shell you can type `flow list` to see the installed flows.
 The game flows com.assignment1.TPMFlow should be there.

 ## Building the client